 Here’s what I know for sure – that when we focus on our strengths, we get more of it.
 When we look for the opportunity, we see more of them.
 It’s like the when you’re driving a car on the road, we’re told to “keep our eyes on the road” because that’s where we want the car to go.
 If we get distracted and turn our heads down to check our phones, or put our attention to the guard rail, the car veers in another direction.
 If we try to drive while keeping one eye on the rearview mirror and the other looking ahead, the results are not good.
 That’s what happens in our lives when we are looking back at our losses and not ahead to our gains—we miss the “wins” and the direction that our life might be offering us.
 It’s like driving with one foot on the gas pedal and the other one on the break—you stay stuck.

-So if you so inclined to take that look back to the first half of 2014 and acknowledge all the things that we’ve put into motion, that will allow us to keep our momentum on moving forward knowing that there’s so much more ahead of us and we can all see ourselves as “winners’ everyday if we take the time to acknowledge our successes.
+So if you so inclined to take that look back and acknowledge all the things that we’ve put into motion, that will allow us to keep our momentum on moving forward knowing that there’s so much more ahead of us and we can all see ourselves as “winners’ every day if we take the time to acknowledge our successes.

 This seems like a simple fact but not so simple when applied to our lives.